The Cu Chi Tunnels

 Walking along the trails in the jungle is a good way of getting an idea of what soldiers on both sides went through.
 The whole area was heavily bombed during the war which the large amount of craters in the area will attest to and little vegetation was left.
 However today the jungle has reclaimed what it lost forty five years ago thus providing an authentic jungle experience.

 U.S. and ARVN troops would patrol the area in order to find VC bases and forces, often running in to ambushes.
 Those firefights would often be over in a matter of minutes as the VC troops melted away in the jungle and disappeared in to the tunnel systems.

 The Cu Chi tunnel museum will also give the visitor a good idea of how close to Saigon the VC forces would operate on a daily basis.
 This helps to explain how they were able smuggle weapons and ammunition enough in to Saigon in order to launch attacks during the Tet offensive.

-Being a tourist attraction this might not be one of the most adventurous destinations for the history traveler and despite its relative lack of authenticity we do recommend a visit to Cu Chi.
+Being a tourist attraction this might not be one of the most adventurous destinations for the history traveler and despite its relative lack of authenticity we do recommend a visit to the Cu Chi Tunnels.

 How to get there

 There are tours available on a daily basis going to the tunnels.
 It’s about a two hour drive from the city center of Saigon.
 The tours are inexpensive but you get what you pay for.
 It is also possible to rent a car with a driver from your hotel and get there in style.
 English speaking guides are available for all visitors upon arrival.